dblock/kahneraja.github.io/_posts/2016-04-03-martin-fowler-talking-at-the-australian-technology-park-in-sydney.md

 > "If you want to make the most of the cloud then get into infrastructure as code.
 Automating your pipeline is going to pay off big.
 For your clients.
 For you."

-I wasnt disappointed.
+I wasn't disappointed.
 If you get the chance, go and see him!